‘Redesign, Rebuild, Reinvigorate’

 Knowledge is powerful, and having the right tip at the right time can be the key to success.
 To keep up with the changing world and the changing needs, you must reinvent and redesign your store.

-With these 10 UX tips, you are well equipped to tackle your next eCommerce site redesign and venture forth.
+With these 10 UX tips, you are well equipped to tackle your next eCommerce website redesign instead of site redesign and venture forth.